Synammon/CollisioonDetection/README.md

-# Collision Detection in MoboGame
+# Collision Detection in MonoGame
  Sample of collision detection in MonoGame including per pixel collision detection on rotated and scaled sprites.